-Exercise 16.1 Gravity tensors, part (a) Exercise 16.1 Gravity tensors, part (b) Exercise 16.1 Gravity tensors, part (c) Exercise 16.1 Gravity tensors, part (d) Exercise 16.1 Gravity tensors, part (e) Exercise 16.1 Gravity tensors, part (f) Exercise 16.1 Gravity tensors, part (g) Exercise 16.1 Gravity tensors, part (h)

-Exercise 16.1 Gravity tensors, part (i) Exercise 16.1 Gravity tensors, part (j) 2 points 4 points 1 point 2 points 3 points 4 points 6 points
+Exercise 16.1 Gravity tensors, part (a) 2 points Exercise 16.1 Gravity tensors, part (b) 4 points Exercise 16.1 Gravity tensors, part (c) 1 point Exercise 16.1 Gravity tensors, part (d) 2 points Exercise 16.1 Gravity tensors, part (e) 3 points Exercise 16.1 Gravity tensors, part (f) 4 points Exercise 16.1 Gravity tensors, part (g) 3 points Exercise 16.1 Gravity tensors, part (h) 6 points Exercise 16.1 Gravity tensors, part (i) 4 points Exercise 16.1 Gravity tensors, part (j) 10 points

-4 points 10 points
+All points are bonus.

-2019-04-23 Predrag Bonus lecture 31 Wigner 3- and 6-j coefficients

-Excerpts from Predrag's monograph [4], fetch them here:

-Background reading on groups, vector spaces, tensors, invariant tensors, invariance groups (my advice is to start with Sect.
-5.1 Couplings and recouplings, then backtrack to these introductory sections as needed): Sect.
+2021-07-27 Predrag Lecture 30 Wigner 3- and 6-j coefficients (Unedited 2:04:59 h) Sex, Lies and Videotape.
+What are we really trying to compute?
+Wigner 3n-j coefficients, birdtracks.
+How simple calculations lead to all Lie groups, including the exceptional ones.
+The webbook for cyclists (medium level): Tracks, Lie's, and Exceptional Magic .
+Most of the webbook at a cyclist pace, in 50 overheads.
+Birdtracks: Excerpts from Predrag's monograph [4], fetch them here: Background reading on groups, vector spaces, tensors, invariant tensors, invariance groups (my advice is to start with Sect.
+5.1 Couplings and recouplings , then backtrack to these introductory sections as needed): Sect.
 3.2 Defining space, tensors, reps, Sect.
 3.3 Invariants, Sect.
 4.1 Birdtracks, Sect.
-4.2 Clebsch-Gordan coefficients, and

-Sect.
-4.3 Zero- and one-dimensional subspaces.

-The final result, discussed in the day's whiteboard-side chat, is invariant and highly elegant: any group-theoretical invariant quantity can be expressed in terms of Wigner 3- and 6-j coefficients: Sect.
-5.1 Couplings and recouplings,

-Sect.
-5.2 Wigner 3n-j coefficients, and

-Sect.
-5.3 Wigner-Eckart theorem.
+4.2 Clebsch-Gordan coefficients , and Sect.
+4.3 Zero- and one-aimensional subspaces.
+The final result is invariant and highly elegant: any group-theoretical invariant quantity can be expressed in terms of Wigner 3- and 6- j coefficients: Sect.
+5.1 Couplings and recouplings , Sect.
+5.2 Wigner 3n-j coefficients , and Sect.
+5.3 Wigner-Eckart theorem .
 The rest is just bedside reading, nothing technical: Sect.
 4.8 Irrelevancy of clebsches and Sect.
-4.9 A brief history of birdtracks.

-Course finale: Indiana Jones video (click here).
+4.0 A brief bistom of birdingeles Sect.
+4.9 A brief history of birairacks.
+Course finale: Indiana Jones vs. Fancy Footwork .
+(1:30 min) It's a matter of no small pride for a card-carrying dirt physics theorist to claim full and total ignorance of group theory .
+16.1 Other sources (optional) Predrag's monograph [4], Group Theory Birdtracks, Lie's, and Exceptional Groups, Sect.
+2.1 Basic concepts; Sect.
+2.1 First example: SU(n); Chap.
+1 explains pretty well what the monograph is about. • A birdtracks refresher: sect.
+2.7 Permutations in birdtracks • Sect.
+10.7 Lie groups for pedestrians • sect.
+10.10 Birdtracks - updated history

+16.2 Gruppenpest (optional)

-We noted in sect.
-2.1 that a practically-minded physicist always has been, and continues to be resistant to gruppenpest.
+A practically-minded physicist always has been, and continues to be resistant to gruppenpest.
 Apparently already in 1910 James Jeans wrote, while discussing what should a physics syllabus contain: "We may as well cut out the group theory.
 That is a subject that will never be of any use in physics."
+In 1963 Eugene Wigner got the Nobel Prize in Physics, so by mid 60's gruppenpest was accepted in finer social circles.